erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/troubleshooting-en.md

 - Restart Windows!

-## I have disabled test mode and now my tablet will not boot into windows
+## I have disabled test mode and now my tablet will not boot into Windows

 - Take a good look at yourself

-- Realise how much of a dissapointment you are
+- Realise how much of a disappointment you are

 - Follow whats below